freeCodeCamp/freeCodeCamp/guide/english/c/file-handling/index.md

   In C there are many mode for opening a file
-  **r**  **-**   **open a file in reading mode**
+  **r**  **-**   **open a file in reading mode** ..//Provide access only to read a file but not to write it.

-  **w**  **-**   **opens or create a text file in writing mode**
+  **w**  **-**   **opens or create a text file in writing mode** ..//Provides access only to write on file not to read it.

-  **a**  **-**   **opens a file in append mode**
+  **a**  **-**   **opens a file in append mode** ..//Provides acces to append more words in file.

   **r+**  **-**   **opens a file in both reading and writing mode**